Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor at the Information Processing and Telecommunications Center, ETSI de Telecomunicación, Universidad Politécnica de Madrid.
-Before then, I was a Senior Lecturer in the Department of Electrical Engineering and Electronics at the University of Liverpool, UK.
+Before then, I was a Senior Lecturer at the University of Liverpool, UK.
 Previously, I held postdoctoral positions at Universidad Politécnica de Madrid, Chalmers University of Technology, Sweden, Curtin University, Australia, and Aalto University, Finland.

 My main research activities and interests are in the area of Bayesian inference, with emphasis on multiple target tracking and probabilistic machine learning.